bainchild/asm.lua/README.md

 # Short reference

 ## Registers
+### All of these are supposed to be typed, but currently their types aren't checked, so can store any value that a lua variable can
  - general purpose registers (can be used for any operation (mostly)) (only numbers allowed here)
     - **A** the accumulator
     - **B** base index